A Natural history of music

 Today, almost everyone plays Mozart (and all the great composers) with that!

-- But why can't we hear this scale is distorted and out of tune?
+Why can't we hear the equal tempered scale is distorted and out of tune?

 - We've heard the equal tempered scale from a very early age, we've heard only this, and we've learned that "this" is music.